Xylopyrographer/STAC/Documentation/manual/STAC Users Guide.md

 * Password of the WiFi network to which your Roland switch is connected;
 * IP address of the Roland switch;
 * the port number used by the Roland switch;
-* maximum tally channel number of the Roland switch.
+* the desired maximum tally channel number(s) of the Roland switch;
+* for the V-160HD, the LAN Control Password.

 You'll also need a computer, phone, tablet, or some other device that can connect to a WiFi network and run a web browser as that is the tool you'll use to send the setup information to the STAC.
 Here's how...